flix/flix/docs/CONTRIBUTING.md

 We are interested in correct, well-documented, and well-tested code.

-The argument that "the code works" is not sufficient.
-It must be maintainable.
-It must follow our style.
+We expect all pull requests to be maintainable and follow established style.

-We refer to [STYLE.md](./STYLE.md) for more information on code style.
+Please have a look at [STYLE.md](./STYLE.md) for more information on how to structure your code.
-- As an example of high-quality code, we refer to `FastBoolUnification.scala`.

-Getting your code merged into Flix is a privilege, not a right.